jhert17/terms-and-conditions/terms-and-conditions.md

 * Users are **not eligible for refunds on invoices paid more than 30 days in the past**.

-* If a billing error occurs or an unauthorized charge is suspected, users must contact contact@mylifestylechallenge.app within **30 days** of the charge to request a review.
+* If a billing error occurs or an unauthorized charge is suspected, users must contact lifegrade.app@gmail.com within **30 days** of the charge to request a review.

 By subscribing to our premium services, you acknowledge and agree to this **Cancellation & Refund Policy**.
-If you have any questions, please contact contact@mylifestylechallenge.app before subscribing.
+If you have any questions, please contact lifegrade.app@gmail.com before subscribing.

 **16\.
 Contact Information**
-If you have any questions about these Terms and Conditions, please contact us at [contact@mylifestylechallenge.app](mailto:contact@mylifestylechallenge.app).
+If you have any questions about these Terms and Conditions, please contact us at [lifegrade.app@gmail.com](mailto:lifegrade.app@gmail.com).

 By using our website/Mobile Application , you acknowledge that you have read and understood these Terms and Conditions and agree to be bound by them.
-Thank you for being a part of My Lifestyle Challenge.
+Thank you for being a part of Life Grade.